RhythmusByte/RhythmusByte/README.md

 🌠  My mission is to create something unique and innovative, pushing the boundaries of what's been done before.
 I believe in being happy and finding fulfillment in my work and personal life.

 📌 I'm seeking for assistance who can help me to achieve my dream.
 I'm open to collaborate with anyone who wants to learn and share knowledge each other.
-You can <a href="#contact">contact me</a> anytime you want.
+You can <a href="https://rhythmusbytelinks.netlify.app">contact me</a> anytime you want.

 🌟 I've created some small projects you can <a href="#project">check it out</a>.
 All those were fully coded using only an Android Smartphone.